fullben/bookstore-demo-performance/README.md

 `query.duration`|`-Jduration`|1800|The duration for which queries will be executed in seconds.
 `query.clients`|`-Jclients`|10|The number of threads used for executing queries.

 Open a terminal and execute the command `jmeter -Jsample_variables=processingNs -n -t client-script.jmx -l results.jtl` to run the test in JMeter's CLI-mode.
-This will execute the testplan defined in `client-script.jmx`.
+This will execute the test plan defined in `client-script.jmx`.
 The results will be written as CSV data to the `results.jtl` file.

 Once the test has been completed, you can use the `jmeter -g results.jtl -o ./report` command to automatically create a report from the test results.
 The report will be placed in the `report` directory.
 Be aware that the `jmeter.reportgenerator.exporter.html.series_filter` property in the `user.properties` file defines which requests will be considered for the report.